 Expanded view and printable version of the above Boundary Map

 Tips on how to conduct a Mean High Tide Line Survey where the Boundary Remains Ambulatory:

 To determine the elevation of Mean High Tide Line on the shore one should use either the published Mean High Water elevation from a National Oceanic and Atmospheric Agency published tide station closest to the project or a linear interpolation between two adjacent tide stations, depending on the most appropriate approach in light of tidal regime characteristics.

 - The current tidal datum should be used (Presently NAVD88).

 - The most current tidal epoch should also be used (Presently 1983-2001 epoch).

 Local, published control benchmarks should to be used in determining elevations at the survey site.
 Control benchmarks are the monuments on the ground that have been precisely located and referenced to the local tide stations and vertical datum used to calculate the Mean High Tide elevation.

 - Elevation datum must match that of the tidal datum (NAVD88).

-If you have any questions on how to conduct such a survey, please contact the Commission's lead surveyor:
+If you have questions about how to conduct a survey, please contact the Commission's lead surveyor: